An Act to establish a corporation for the administration of the National Arts Centre

 - R.S., c.
 N-2, s.
 12

-(2) For the purposes of the Government Employees Compensation Act and any regulation made pursuant to section 9 of the Aeronautics Act, the President and the officers and employees of the Corporation shall be deemed to be employees in the public service of Canada.
+(2) For the purposes of the Government Employees Compensation Act and any regulation made pursuant to section 9 of the Aeronautics Act, the President and the officers and employees of the Corporation shall be deemed to be employees in the federal public administration.

 - R.S., 1985, c.
 N-3, s.
 13